3-4 p.m. KCC's Front Parking Lot, 3-1901 Kaumualii Hwy, Lihue

 When can I order?

-We will be launching in September, and if you sign up now, youʻll get notified when the store launches.
-We are aiming to open the store on Fridays at 12noon (when youʻll get the best selection of newly released goodies for the week and the best deals) and close at 12 noon on Monday.
+Our commercial side of the store opens Fridays at 12noon (when youʻll get the best selection of newly released goodies for the week and the best deals) and closes at 12 noon on Monday.
 These orders are then delivered to you on Wednesday afternoon.

 I'm having an issue, who can I contact for help?